nestordemeure/GPTranslate/readme.md

 # GPTranslate

 GPTranslate is a universal translator based on GPT[0].
-Give it a text (or a full book) and it will translate it into any source language.
+Give it a book in epub format and it will translate it into any language.

 [0]: This is mostly an exercise in using the [ChatGPT API](https://platform.openai.com/docs/guides/chat).